deNBI/cloud-portal-client/README.md

 ## Production

-There are seperate ways to use the portal-cloud-client:
+There are separate ways to use the portal-cloud-client:

 * [Using pip](#using-pip)
 * [Using Docker](#using-docker)